This is a review for the Super Power Bar, a high tensile strength, stainless steel power bar manufactured by American Barbell.

 - Lifetime warranty against anything but negligence

 The image on the AB website does not accurately display the unique coloration of the heat-treated shaft.
-I understand the desire to touch up images for websites, but this is one of those bars where it might have been best to leave the images alone as the coloration is just super sexy.
+I understand the desire to touch up images a website, but this is one of those bars where it might have been best to leave the images alone as the coloration is just sexy.
 Hopefully the images of my bar will do the bar some justice.

-Also, this bar does not come with the steel blue end caps as the image on the American Barbell site shows, but rather the gun metal color (below) just like the caps on the SS WOD or California Bar.
-I don’t know if the caps were changed at some point, or if the bar in the image is even the correct bar.
-Personally I like the blue more, so that was sort of disappointing to not get it, but whatever.
+Also, the Super does not come with the steel blue end caps as the image on the American Barbell site shows, but rather the gun metal color (below) just like the caps on the SS WOD or California Bar.
+I don’t know if the caps were changed at some point, or if the bar shown in the image is even the correct bar.
+Personally I like the blue more, but alas.

 Stainless Steel Shaft

-I’ll talk about the actual feel and grip of the bar below, but for now I just wanted to point out an aesthetic feature of the bar that I think makes it really cool, and that’s the coloration of the stainless steel shaft after being heat-treated.
+I’ll talk about the actual feel and grip of the bar below, but for now I just wanted to point out an aesthetic feature of the bar that I think makes it really cool, and that is the coloration of the stainless steel shaft after being heat-treated.

-In the image below, the top bar is the American Barbell SS WOD Bar.
-This is what a standard stainless steel bar looks like.
+In the image below the top bar is the American Barbell SS WOD Bar.
+This is what standard stainless steel bars look like.
 Below that you can see the heat-treated Super Power Bar.
-The heat-treatment gives the stainless a darker and almost purplish red shade that transitions in and out with the knurling.
+The heat treatment gives the stainless a darker, almost purplish red shade that transitions in and out with the knurling.
 It’s really neat.

-The Super Power Bar utilizes high tensile strength composite bushings instead of bronze; presumably the same composite bushings that are found in all of American Barbell’s bushing bars.
-While for Olympic training bars I find bronze to be a better choice, I think that using composite bushings in a power bar is the way to go.
-Composite has slightly less spin than sintered bronze does (in my experience), and since power bars don’t need to have excessive spin, it’s a great match.
+The Super Power Bar utilizes high tensile strength composite bushings instead of bronze; presumably the same bushings that are found in all of American Barbell’s bushing bars.
+For Olympic training bars I find bronze to be a better choice, but I think that using composite in a power bar is the way to go.
+Composite has slightly less spin than sintered bronze does in my experience, and since power bars don’t need to have excessive spin it’s a great match.

 Not only that, but composite bushings theoretically should outlive bronze bushings because of their high tensile strength and superior impact resistance, but since I can’t remember the last time I heard about a cracked bronze bushing, this factoid is of very little significance to me.
 I suppose one could argue that in a bar loaded for an 800-pound deadlift, the bushing could use all the extra strength it could get.

-In any case, the Super Power Bar offers more than enough spin for a power bar without being excessive.
+In any case, the Super Power Bar offers more than enough spin for a power bar, but it isn’t excessive.
 It functions beautifully for the slow compound lifts, and spins well enough for a smooth turnover in the power clean.
 No complaints.